Dudeprox/CSC413/README.md

 * Number of Epochs - 20
 * Embedding Dimensions - 100
 * Hidden Dimensions - 128

+We realize that our validation accuracy becomes a constant value, or enters a plateau around the 4000-5000 iterations mark.
+However, in the case of our model and problem statement, it makes more sense to keep training it for slightly longer as we want it to generate good quality scripts by being able to look at more data continuously and learn from it.
+This is because our loss keeps going down and our training accuracy is still going up which might be better quantitative measures to analyze.
+We also realize that the validation accuracy cannot be higher than a certain value due to a huge vocabulary size.
+The huge vocabulary size makes the probability of the next predicted word to be extremely small when we use softmax in our model.
+Moreover, the vocabulary from the validatios set constitutes a smaller portion of our combined vocabulary that our model uses to train on which again contributes to the fact that our model will have a low validation accuracy no matter what.

 Below is a table that summarizes the various combinations of hyperparameter values that we used while training the model.
 The code file also demonstrates a few “bad” combinations of  hyperparameter values” to train the model and the corresponding output.
 At each iteration of this process, we adjusted our values according to the results of the previously tried hyperparameter values.